wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 # Pi_Cluster_for_TopADD
-A Raspberry Pi cluster for TopADD program
+A Raspberry Pi cluster for the TopADD program